goat-community/goat/_docs/contribute_docs.md

 `git checkout website-development`

-If you receive an error message that this branch does not yet exist, visit the GitHub website, navigate to your repository and create a new branch called "gh-pages".
+If you receive an error message that this branch does not yet exist, visit the GitHub website, navigate to your repository and create a new branch called "website-development".

 #### 5. Make sure to have the newest file versions